Rex Ryan: Health

 Ryan publicly announced in 2009 that he had been battling dyslexia for his entire life.
 During his early years, Ryan struggled to read and write in school; however, he was not formally diagnosed until testing confirmed he had the disorder in 2007.
-Ryan utilizes color-coded playbooks and game plans when coaching on the sidelines to aid his comprehension.
+Ryan utilized color-coded playbooks and game plans as a coach to aid his comprehension.

 Ryan underwent lap-band surgery at NYU Medical Center in March 2010 in an effort to battle his obesity.
 Ryan also had a hernia repaired during the procedure.
 He was able to return to his home that same day to recover.
 Following a three-week period, he had lost 40 pounds and as of July 2012, Ryan had lost 106 pounds.

 On September 13, 2016, it was revealed that Ryan underwent a procedure to remove the lap band.
 He lost a total of 120 pounds during the 6-year span since he had the surgery.